royarg02/RoyARG02.github.io/content/updates/package-repo-website-update.md

 {{< figure
   src="/images/package-repo-website-update/package-repo.jpg"
-  alt="A package repostory typically lists the package files similar to a file server" caption="This is what shows up when you visit https://arch.kyberorg.fi/core/os/x86_64/ on a web browser" width="100%" loading="lazy"
+  alt="A package repository typically lists the package files similar to a file server" caption="This is what shows up when you visit https://arch.kyberorg.fi/core/os/x86_64/ on a web browser" width="100%" loading="lazy"